khrnchn/quidproquo/README.md

 ## 🧐 About <a name = "about"></a>

-To test and evaluate the effectiveness of the simulation system in increasing users’ awareness and understanding of quid pro quo attacks and their ability to recognize and defend against them.
+To test and evaluate the effectiveness of the simulation system in increasing users’ awareness and understanding of cyberattacks and their ability to recognize and defend against them.

 ## 🏁 Getting Started <a name = "getting_started"></a>